-- income not reliant on your own personal exertion such as dividends, investment income, interest, rental income or proceeds from the sale of assets - royalties.
+- unearned income such as investment income, interest, rental income or proceeds from the sale of assets - royalties.

-If there is a delay between the time you generated your monthly income and when you actually receive it, we will deem you to have received it in the month you actually generated the income.

-normal domestic duties are the domestic duties normally performed by a person who remains at home and is not working in regular employment for income.
+If there is a delay between the time you generated your monthly income and when you actually receive it, we will deem you to have received it in the month you actually generated the income. normal domestic duties are the domestic duties normally performed by a person who remains at home and is not working in regular employment for income.